Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 The Oxygen-Hemoglobin Dissociation Curve

-The oxygen-hemoglobin dissociation curve is a curve showing the partial pressure of oxygen PaO2 in mmHg against the percentage of oxygen saturation.
-The reason is that body cells use the available O2, and the PaO2 begins to fall.
+The oxygen-hemoglobin disassociation curve is a graph that shows the relationship between the partial pressure of oxygen (PaO2) in mmHg and the percentage of oxygen saturation.
+Body cells use the available O2, and the PaO2 begins to fall.
 For equilibrium, O2 should dissociate into the bloodstream at a speed equal to how the cells consume it.

 In an average healthy adult, the oxygen saturation ranges from 94 to 100 percent with a PaO2 of 80 to 100 mmHg.
-The figures mean that the graph cannot be a straight line, but a curve.
+The figures mean that the graph cannot be a straight line but a curve.
 Below is a typical image of the oxyhemoglobin dissociation curve.

 Conditions That Shift the Curve